 - Avoiding or staying away from people, places, or activities that remind a person of the original traumatic event

 - Feeling keyed up, on guard, jittery, or irritable.
-The body and mind remain hyper aroused, or hyper vigilant, which can lead to trouble sleeping or to startling easily (e.g., jumping sky-high when a balloon pops)
+The body and mind remain extremely vigilant, which can lead to trouble sleeping or to startling easily (e.g., jumping sky-high when a balloon pops)

-PTSD can be a very disabling disorder, as it can lead to problems with substance abuse, job stability, parenting, and social and familial relationships.
+PTSD can be a very disabling disorder, because it can lead to problems with substance abuse, job stability, parenting, and social and familial relationships.

 You may be wondering how this topic affects you, especially if you do not have PTSD.
 It is important to remember that it is our experience of an event that makes it traumatic, and you do not have to have PTSD to suffer from the effects of trauma.

-- Worldview and perceptions of safety (e.g., the universe as a generally safe, friendly place versus a threatening, hostile place)
+- Worldview and perception of safety (e.g., the universe as a generally safe, friendly place versus a threatening, hostile place)